Abandoned Crab Trap Removal Program

 When can crab trap removal occur?

 Laws allow you to remove crab traps for ten-day period starting on the third Friday in February.
-The closure will be from February 17, 2023 to February 26, 2023 with our volunteer event taking place on February, 18, 2023.
+The closure will be from February 16, 2024 through February 25, 2024 with our volunteer event taking place on February 17, 2024.

-TPWD and other organizations will provide marked disposal facilities at various locations in each major bay system for abandoned crab traps.
-On February 18, 2023, TPWD and partner organizations will help facilitate volunteer efforts at certain sites from 8:00 a.m. to noon.
+TPWD and partner organizations will provide marked disposal facilities at various locations in each major bay system for abandoned crab traps.
+On February 17, 2024, we will facilitate volunteer efforts along the coast for collection.
+Times will vary by site; for further information please contact your local TPWD Coastal Fisheries office.
 Those that wish to collect traps during other times can contact their nearest TPWD Coastal Fisheries office for more information.
 Read more about why and how crab trap removal started in Texas.

 How can I help?